Chicago Sun-Times: 1940s, 1950s, and 1960s

 Among the most prominent members of the newspaper's staff was cartoonist Jacob Burck, who was hired by the Chicago Times in 1938, won a Pulitzer Prize in 1941 and continued with the paper after it became the Sun-Times, drawing nearly 10,000 cartoons over a 44-year career.

 The advice column Ask Ann Landers debuted in 1943.
 Ann Landers was the pseudonym of staff writer Ruth Crowley, who answered readers' letters until 1955.
 Eppie Lederer, sister of Dear Abby columnist Abigail van Buren, assumed the role thereafter as Ann Landers.

 "Kup's Column", written by Irv Kupcinet, also made its first appearance in 1943.

 Jack Olsen joined the Sun-Times as editor-in-chief in 1954, before moving on to Time and Sports Illustrated magazines and authoring true-crime books.
 Hired as literary editor in 1955 was Hoke Norris, who also covered the civil-rights movement for the Sun-Times.

+The Chicago Sun-Time press building from the 1950s to the early 2000s was a relatively low and long modernist building along the Chicago River next to the white Wrigley Building.
+(The Tribune Tower is farther to the right.)

 Jerome Holtzman became a member of the Chicago Sun sports department after first being a copy boy for the Daily News in the 1940s.
 He and Edgar Munzel, another longtime sportswriter for the paper, both would end up honored by the Baseball Hall of Fame.

 Famed for his World War II exploits, two-time Pulitzer Prize-winning cartoonist Bill Mauldin made the Sun-Times his home base in 1962.
 The following year, Mauldin drew one of his most renowned illustrations, depicting a mourning statue of Abraham Lincoln after the November 1963 assassination of John F. Kennedy.

 Two years out of college, Roger Ebert became a staff writer in 1966, and a year later was named Sun-Timess film critic.
 He continued in this role for the remainder of his life.